 - The Vice President for Academic Affairs shall then convene the Academic Standards and Curriculum Committee to review the case. - If feasible, the committee will meet with the student and the instructor together in an attempt to resolve the difference.
-The committee shall consider all aspects of the case before making its recommendation.
-The committee shall make a written recommendation and provide copies to the student, the instructor, and the Chair of Academic Divisions.
+The committee shall convene in a closed session to consider all aspects of the case before making its recommendation.
+At the conclusion of the hearing, however, the student will be given, verbally, the recommendation of the committee.
+The recommendation will then be considered by the Vice President for Academic Affairs within four weeks of the hearing. - The hearing is not a legal hearing.
+Therefore, it is not appropriate for the student of the College to bring legal representation to the meeting. - No electronic recording or participation is permitted.